 Generally speaking, when a skier wants good kick and fast skis throughout a whole ski session, the wax pocket should be sanded (150 grit in klister conditions and 180 grit in hard wax conditions).
-Then either Carbon Basewax Green or Green Klister should be ironed in and corked such that a thin smooth layer remains.
+Then either Nordic Basewax Green or Green Klister should be ironed in and corked such that a thin smooth layer remains.
 After this layer cools, the appropriate wax can be added.
 If the waxes are added outside on-site, and it is cold out, it is important to warm the green (especially in klister conditions) enough to make it slightly tacky.
 This will enable the new wax to adhere to the green.
 Otherwise the final layer will wear off quickly and the Base Green Klister will be left by itself.

-In cold conditions when using klister (Green Klister covered by Viola Klister for example), sometimes it is cold enough that the klister freezes.
+In cold conditions when using klister (Green Klister covered by Blue Klister for example), sometimes it is cold enough that the klister freezes.
 At this point, the wax is there, but it loses its properties - frozen klister is not at all sticky - and does not kick at all.
 Warm the klister up and cover it with a layer of kick wax such as Carbon White or Blue.
 This will help prevent the klister from freezing.

 Klister can also be covered by hard wax effectively in conditions where there is ice covered by a little powder.
 Before applying the hard wax, the klister must be allowed to cool.
 When corking the hard wax, the cork should be kept moving in a light fashion and the klister should not be "corked".
 The corking should be superficial.
-The most common scenario in covering klister is Viola covered by a blue or red.
+The most common scenario in covering klister is Blue or Red klister covered by blue or red grip wax.
 The klister has to completely cool first before applying the hard wax.
 Mixing waxes is generally a technique used with klisters.
-Silver klister is also often times mixed with universal (Multiviola) or Orange.
 When mixing klisters, the easiest way is to make stripes of klister covering the distance from the groove in the middle of the ski to the edges on each side.
 Mixing can be accomplished by alternating the klisters used in the stripes.
 The wax should then be heated by a torch and smoothened out.